GoogleChrome/developer.chrome.com/site/en/blog/how-photoshop-solved-working-with-files-larger-than-can-fit-into-memory/index.md

 ## Conclusions

 While the concrete implementation details of the VM would go far beyond the scope of this article (and are also proprietary to Adobe), with the high-level description of the solution, we have put you in a position where you can understand how Photoshop can deal with large files.
 The origin private file system with its highly performant read and write access to files is a key component of the solution.
-If you have an Adobe Creative Cloud subscription, we invite you to download this $n gigabyte Photoshop image and open it in Photoshop.

 ## Acknowledgements